abdrauf26/abdrauf26/README.md

 ## About

-I am a consultant for Future Skills at Sustainable Living Lab (SL2).
-Every new day has been such a fulfilling learning journey and I am excited for what comes ahead.
-I enjoy the simple things in life such as spending quality time with my family and enjoying good food from different cuisines is a bond I share with my lovely wife of 13 years.
-I have also been reading up on real estate, financial literacy, history and football.
-I am always up for a lively discussion on any of those topics!
-Having undergone the Tech Immersion and Placement Programme for Applied Data Science with Machine Learning, the skills that I am developing continually include Python, Tableau, Pandas, Numpy, Plotly, Seaborn, Matplotlib and MYSQL.
+Currently a consultant for Future Skills at Sustainable Living Lab (SL2).
+Every new day has been a fulfilling learning journey for me in the tech space and I am excited for what lies ahead.
+I love data visualization and making complex concepts and formulas easy to understand for audiences of any age.
+This is rooted to my previous background in education where I would have needed to teach new concepts to younger age groups.
+Having undergone the Tech Immersion and Placement Programme for Applied Data Science with Machine Learning, I am continually developing my skills, which include Python, Tableau, Pandas, Numpy, Plotly, Matplotlib and MYSQL.
+I have also been reading up on tech developments such as Web 3.0, Metaverse, AI, Data Science, Machine Learning and for fun, the tech advances surrounding my favourite sport, football.

 ## Skills